Chester Law School students impress at The UK Supreme Court

 “Taking part in the Mooting Competition this year, making it to the final and getting to present a legal argument in The Supreme Court was an incredible experience which I thoroughly enjoyed.”

-She added: “The atmosphere and gravity of the setting was something which I never thought I would experience, and I am extremely grateful to all who organised and provided support in the Law School.
-I highly recommend mooting to anyone who is interested in boosting their skills and gaining confidence in advocacy.”
+“The atmosphere and gravity of the setting was something which I never thought I would experience, and I am extremely grateful to all who organised and provided support in the Law School.
+I highly recommend mooting to anyone interested in boosting their skills and gaining confidence in advocacy.”

 Dr John Morrow, a Senior Lecturer at Chester Law School and Mooting Co-ordinator said: